rdunlop/apartment_acme_client/README.md

 1) Make it easy to start using let's encrypt for multiple domains on one server
 1) Make it easy to periodically refresh a certificate which handles many domains
-1) Make it possible to add a new DNS entry which refers to the server, and request a cert which now also covers that new domain.
+1) Make it possible to add a new custom DNS entry which refers to the server, and request a cert which now also covers that new domain.
+1) Make it easy to request a wildcard cert as well as individual domain certs
 1) Make it resilient, if a DNS record is removed, handle that by removing that domain from list requested for the cert.

 **Example Situation**:

-- Your application is known as example.com
+- Your application is known as site.example.com
 - You allow users to create new accounts, and assign each account a separate subdomain,
-  - e.g. alice.example.com, bob.example.com, charlie.example.com
+  - e.g. alice.site.example.com, bob.site.example.com, charlie.site.example.com
 - You allow users to also whitelabel the service by buying their own domains, and setting up CNAME records:
-  - e.g. www.alice.com -> CNAME: alice.example.com
+  - e.g. www.alice.com -> CNAME: alice.site.example.com
-  - e.g. bobrocks.com -> CNAME: bob.example.com
+  - e.g. bobrocks.com -> CNAME: bob.site.example.com

 **What can ApartmentAcmeClient do?**

 - Create a single Let's Encrypt SSL Certificate which covers all of:
-  - example.com
-  - alice.example.com
-  - bob.example.com
-  - charlie.example.com
+  - site.example.com
+  - *.site.example.com (which covers alice.site.example.com, bob.site.example.com, charlie.site.example.com)
   - www.alice.com
   - bobrocks.com

 SSL Certificates
 ----------------